anomix-zk/anomix-network/README.md

 <img src="./docs/pic/anomix_logo.jpg" style="border-radius: 20px">
+NOTE: currently under development, cannot used at production env.

 # Description
 Anomix Network, formerly called 'Shadow' in zkApp Builders Program 1,  is a zk-zkRollup layer2 solution on Mina, focusing on Privacy&Scalablility.
 It grows up alongside with the upgrade of SnarkyJS.<br>